OmenWild/home-assistant-z-wave-graph/README.md

 ```
 z_wave_graph_url: http://YOUR_DOMAIN_HERE:8123/local/z-wave-graph.html
 ```
-The Python script loads your HA configuration to pull out the details it needs.
+The Python script loads your HA configuration to try to pull out the details it needs.
+Some installations require more tweaks.
+See `~/bin/z-wave-graph.py --help` for command line options.

 Put all the files in their correct location (assuming you're using split configuration):
 ```